holon-platform/holon-examples/ui-vaadin-flow/simple-app/README.md

 This application is composed by three _routes_:

-* [Home](src/main/java/com/holonplatform/example/ui/vaadin/app/routes/Home.java): the home view, listing all the available products and allowing to edit the product data by clicking on a row
+* [Home](src/main/java/com/holonplatform/example/ui/vaadin/app/routes/Home.java): the home view, listing all the available products and allowing to: edit the product data by clicking on a row, delete a product using a component column.
-* [Manage](src/main/java/com/holonplatform/example/ui/vaadin/app/routes/Manage.java): manages the product data, providing an input form to create or update a product
+* [Manage](src/main/java/com/holonplatform/example/ui/vaadin/app/routes/Manage.java): manages the product data, providing an input form to create or update a product.

 ## Run this example